1891–92 Dumbarton F.C. season: December

 December began with a league visit to Cathkin Park to play Third Lanark with Dumbarton fielding an unchanged side.
 Thirds started brightly and were two ahead early on – and had another disallowed for offside.
 However two goals from Bell brought the teams level before the break.
 Early in the second half a Thirds man had to retire injured and the Sons took full advantage of the extra man, with Bell completing his hat trick then McNaught and Thomson completing a 5–2 victory.

 On 12 December, the league fixture against local rivals Vale of Leven was played at Boghead.
 Watson was a welcome returnee to the team while McDonald took the place of Keir.
 Conditions were miserable but Dumbarton played much the better.
 Taylor scored within seconds of the game starting, then Miller, Thomson and McDonald had the home team four ahead by half time.
 Another four goals had Dumbarton 8–0 in front with 20 minutes of the second half played and with the weather worsening the Vale captain intimated to the referee that the Vale team surrendered the game to the homesters.

 A week later it was back to Cathkin Park – but this time on Scottish Cup duty.
 McLeod and Keir returned to the squad.
 As in the previous game between the sides Thirds were first to show and were a goal ahead after 20 minutes but McNaught got the Sons back on level terms just on half time.
 Luck once again deserted Thirds as one of their players retired injured and Taylor scored twice to take full advantage of the extra man.
 Late in the game Bell had to leave the field after being charged by a Thirds man.

 The 26 December saw near neighbours Renton come to Boghead on league duty.
 Keir was missing from the previous week's team.
 The game began in atrocious conditions but McNaught had the Sons ahead within 10 minutes.
 Renton got the equaliser from a scrimmage but before half time Bell made the score 2–1 before half time.
 Despite efforts from both teams there were no further goals.

-The league positions at the end of the year looked good for Dumbarton – now ahead with 28 points – five ahead of Hearts – but Celtic still posed a real danger, 10 points behind but with 6 games in hand.
+The league positions at the end of the year looked promising for Dumbarton.
+They led the table with 28 points, five ahead of Hearts.
+However, Celtic still posed a real threat to Dumbarton's position in the standings, trailing by ten points but with six games still to play.